-The Colville Confederated Tribes would like to acknowledge Edward Berrigan, Oly Zacherle, Mike Miller, Oliver Pakootas, Jordan Pakootas, Wes Tibbits, Brooklyn Hudson, Cody Mawdsley, Matt Young, Kirsten Brudevold and Jesse Marchand who helped in collecting, entering, or compiling field data for this report.
+The Colville Confederated Tribes would like to acknowledge Edward Berrigan, Oly Zacherle, Mike Miller, Oliver Pakootas, Jordan Pakootas, Wes Tibbits, Brooklyn Hudson, Cody Mawdsley, Matt Young, Kirsten Brudevold, Arnold Abrahamson, Dennis Papa and Rhonda Dasher who helped in collecting, entering, or compiling field data for this report.
 Additionally, this document benefitted from insightful reviews from Casey Baldwin.
 Thanks also to ICF, Sitka Technology Group, Washington State Department of Ecology, Washington Department of Fish and Wildlife, and the United States Geological Survey (USGS) for their collaboration on projects and data collection efforts.
 Acknowledgements also go to Richard Townsend and John Skalski from the University of Washington Columbia Basin Research for reviewing, providing comments, and assisting in the development of juvenile abundance monitoring statistics.
 This work would not be possible without the cooperation of the many private landowners who have provided river access and enabled us to collect data within the Okanogan subbasin.

-The Okanagan Nation Alliance fisheries department would like to acknowledge the Osoyoos Indian Band (OIB), the Penticton Indian Band (PIB), the townships of Osoyoos, Oliver and Okanagan Falls, the City of Penticton, the Baptiste families (of OIB & PIB), the Gabriel family (of PIB), the Lezard family (of PIB), the Kruger family (of PIB), the Thompson family (of OK Falls), The Nature Trust of BC, Bobtail Ranch, Cantex-Okanagan Construction, Marsel & Sons, and the South Okanagan Rehabilitation Center for Owls.
-Acknowledgements also go to B. Wright, T. Marsel, S. Hooley, D. Tom, A. Clarke, P. Snow, C. Louie, C. Mathieu, S. Davis, E. McGrath, N. Lukey, K. Alex, Z. Eyjolfson, S. King, K. Williams, J.R.
-Squakim, and S. Casimir-Eneas for providing technical assistance throughout the 2019 study.
-Special acknowledgements to Richard Armstrong for providing nsylkcn (Okanagan Language) place names and translations.
+The Okanagan Nation Alliance fisheries department would like to acknowledge the Osoyoos Indian Band (OIB), the Penticton Indian Band (PIB), the Townships of Osoyoos, Oliver and Okanagan Falls, the City of Penticton, the Baptiste family (of OIB & PIB), the Gabriel family (of PIB), the Lezard family (of PIB), the Kruger family (of PIB), the Thompson family (of OK Falls), The Nature Trust of BC, Bobtail Ranch, and the South Okanagan Rehabilitation Center for Owls.
+Acknowledgements also go to B. Kruger, S. Squakin, C. Tonasket, A. Graf, D. Tom, P. Snow, C. Louie, C. Mathieu, S. Davis, E. McGrath, N. Lukey, K. Alex, S. King, C. Simpson, C. Rivard-Sirois and S. Folks for providing technical assistance throughout the 2019 study.
+Special acknowledgements to Richard Armstrong for nsyilxcn1.